H8X24A1/H8X24A1.github.io/setup/connector-setup.md

 There are three types of connectors in HXA.io products to connect to Microsoft services:
 - Microsoft Exchange OnPremise (via EWS)
-- Microsoft Exchange Online (Office 365)
+- Microsoft Exchange Online (Office 365) [Supported Types: Application or Service]
+- Microsoft Entra ID [Supported Types: Application]
-- Microsoft Teams
+- Microsoft Teams [Supported Types: Service]

 ## Microsoft Exchange Online (Office 365)
 There are two types of connectors to connect to Microsoft Exchange Online (Office 365):